sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

  In this tutorial, you'll:

-- Edit a collection of descriptions ("a config") about the data you want to extract from an example menu PDF
+- Edit a collection of descriptions ("a config") about the data you want to extract from an example PDF
-- Test the config against a second, similar menu PDF
+- Test the config against a second, similar PDF
-- Download the Excel extraction.
+- Download the extracted document data as an Excel sheet.

 Get an account
 ====